Skip to main content

 These templates are free general guides provided as-is.
 They do not constitute legal, safety or compliance advice.
 You are responsible for ensuring any form meets your specific workplace obligations, industry standards and applicable regulations.

-What does a solar panel inspection cover?
+What is a solar panel inspection checklist?

 A solar panel inspection covers the full photovoltaic (PV) system , panels, inverter, electrical connections, mounting structure, safety devices and system performance.
 The panel inspection checks for physical damage (cracks, hotspots, delamination, discolouration), cleanliness (dirt, debris, bird droppings), shading from new obstructions, and secure mounting clips and clamps.
 The inverter check confirms normal operation, expected output, clear ventilation and current firmware.
 Electrical checks cover DC and AC isolators, earth fault interrupter, cable insulation, junction box seals and earthing conductors.
 Performance is assessed by comparing actual output against expected values for the system size and conditions.

-Benefits of regular solar panel inspections
+Benefits of using this solar panel inspection checklist

 • Maximise output: identify and resolve issues (soiling, shading, hotspots) that reduce energy generation.